sayanee/build-podcast/readme.md

 ##Donate

+I buy eBooks, electronics and good chocolates with the donated money :)

 <a href='http://www.pledgie.com/campaigns/19089'><img alt='Click here to lend your support to: Build Podcast and make a donation at www.pledgie.com !' src='http://www.pledgie.com/campaigns/19089.png?skin_name=chrome' border='0' /></a>